AckerlyXu/heima/articles/virtual-machines/linux/static-dns-name-resolution-for-linux-on-azure.md

 ## Deploy the VM into the virtual network infrastructure
 We now have a virtual network and subnet, a Network Security Group acting as a firewall to protect our subnet by blocking all inbound traffic except port 22 for SSH, and a vNic.
 You can now deploy a VM inside this existing network infrastructure.

 Create a VM with [az vm create](https://docs.microsoft.com/cli/azure/vm#create).
-The following example creates a VM named `myVM` with Azure Unmanaged Disks and attaches the vNic named `myNic` from the preceding step:
+The following example creates a VM named `myVM` with Azure Managed Disks and attaches the vNic named `myNic` from the preceding step:

 ```azurecli
 az vm create \